Content approval workflow for Tallyfy

 task

-Address all feedback points from the editorial review.
-Make the suggested revisions to improve clarity, accuracy, and brand alignment.
-Track changes or use version control so reviewers can see what was modified.
-Note any feedback you chose not to implement and explain your reasoning.
+Work through all the feedback points from the editorial review.
+Make the suggested changes to improve clarity, accuracy, and brand alignment.
+Use track changes or version control so reviewers can see what you've updated.
+If there's any feedback you're choosing not to act on, note it down and explain your reasoning.

 7